code-reflections/codereflections/content/20230423-choosing-a-comment-system.md

 {{ last_msg() }}

-This is a good stopping point; the topic of tomorrow's post will be the search for a theme to use for the blog.
+This is a good stopping point; the topic of [my next post](/2023/05/05/choosing-a-website-theme/) will be the search for a theme to use for the blog.